Velociraptor45/Xipona/readme.md

 This will allow authenticated users to access the engine you just created.
 Now the Api will be able to connect the key vault.

 ### Database migration
 The API follows the **code first** approach, which means that you have to deploy the provided migrations to your database.
 Under *Api/Scripts/* are two shell scripts that deploy the migrations to the respective database.
-Before you execute them, open the files and check if the PH_SL_VAULT_USERNAME_FILE and PH_SL_VAULT_PASSWORD_FILE paths are set correctly.
+Before you execute them, open the files and check if the PH_SL_VAULT_USERNAME_FILE and PH_SL_VAULT_PASSWORD_FILE paths are set correctly (if you're using the key vault) or the PH_SL_DB_CONNECTION_STRING_FILE is set correctly (if you're not using the key vault).

 And now you're done.
 Happy shopping!